flow123d/flow123d.github.io/releases/3.0.5/readme.md

 ## Getting started
-Please refer to a **User Guide and Input Reference manual** available at our [official website](http://flow123d.github.io/) where there is a entire section dedicated to this topic.
+Please refer to a **User Guide and Input Reference manual** available at our [official website](http://flow123d.github.io/) where there is an entire section dedicated to this topic.
 You can find step-by-step tutorial explaining geometries, `yaml` input files and more.
 Below you can see a result from the tutorial problem.
 ![](/doc/graphics/figure.png)